opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/cleanup-woh.md

 Notes:

-* If *delete-external* is set to true, all externally referenced media package elements will be removed from its source independent of the value of *preserve-flavors*
+* If *delete-external* is set to true, the externally referenced media package elements will be removed from its source where the value of *preserve-flavors* does not match
+* If you have an shared working file repository (see [Opencast Configuration on Multiple Servers Setup](../installation/multiple-servers/#orgopencastprojectorganization-mh_default_orgcfg)) set *delete-external* to false to speedup the process

 ##Operation Example